Network of Jean-Paul-L’Allier Libraries

 Eventually Oaxaca managed to have a decent space where the central theme is World Heritage Cities.

 Subsequently, the school officials decided to open the space to the community and to allow access to people interested in learning about the heritage values of the most beautiful cities in the world.
-With the students, they decided to name this space, the first JEAN PAUL L’ALLIER LIBRARY, which was officially launch during an opening ceremony.
+With the students, they decided to name this space, the first JEAN-PAUL-L’ALLIER LIBRARY, which was officially launch during an opening ceremony.

 The expectation is not limited to having this space in Oaxaca, but that in the future similar areas can be established in all heritage cities, with the objective of creating a Network of Jean-Paul-L’Allier libraries.

 This network of libraries, not only will pay tribute to the OWHC founder, but will also allow the Organization to have more visibility in many communities around the world, by having a place where the citizens will have the opportunity to be exposed to the values of heritage cities.

 The project is ambitious.
-It is not only limited to opening spaces with documents; the network will generate interaction in the community, especially among the younger generations, as is happening in Oaxaca and surely will happen in places where Jean Paul L’Allier Libraries will open.
-Therefore, the project expands its expectation to become the world’s largest university with a classroom in every World Heritage City, designed for the new generations: the CHILDREN’S UNIVERSITY OF WORLD HERITAGE.
+It is not only limited to opening spaces with documents; the network will generate interaction in the community, especially among the younger generations, as is happening in Oaxaca and surely will happen in places where Jean-Paul-L’Allier Libraries will open.

 We suggest applying this scheme and subsequent strategies, which are in a continuous process of improvement: